Meet Our Crew!

 Jeff Godfrey is the Diving Safety Officer for the University of Connecticut.
 Prior to this he spent 8 years conducting scientific diving at Utah State University.
 Jeff holds SDI and TDI instructor certifications including mixed gas rebreather instructor and he teaches both recreational and scientific diving at the University of Connecticut’s Avery Point Campus.

-Corey Leamy is a Wet Chemistry Technician with experience as a Marine Research Specialist at the University of Connecticut and a Rescue Diver/Surface Water Survival Instructor at Survival Systems, USA.
+Corey Leamy is a Field Assistant at a Ocean Surveys, Inc – a marine surveying company.
+She has experience as a Marine Research Specialist at the University of Connecticut, a Wet Chemistry Technician, and a Rescue Diver/Surface Water Survival Instructor at Survival Systems, USA.
 Born and raised in Connecticut, her love of the underwater world was cultivated during family vacations to a small island on the coast of Maine where she would spend hours exploring the tide pools and watching the endless sea crash upon the rocky shore.
-She began her journey into the diving world in September 2014 during her last semester at the University of Connecticut, where she received a Bachelor of Science in Marine Science. (firstname.lastname@example.org)
+She began her journey into the diving world in September 2014 during her last semester at the University of Connecticut, where she received a Bachelor of Science in Marine Science. (email@example.com)

 For More Information About Who We Are: